drupol/not-a-number.io/_posts/dev/2018-10-30-how-to-use-the-php-traits.md

 When this trait will be used, in any object you want, it will only provide 1 method and nothing else.

-This is why I rewrote my own libraries.
-I wanted something clean, easy to use and properly tested.

 To summarize this post:

 * All the traits that you create should wrap an inner class that does the job properly,
 * Don't do logic in your traits,
-* Do not overload traits with a lot of methods, keep in mind that 1 trait = 1 method (usually),
+* Do not overload traits with a lot of methods, try to keep in mind that "1 trait = 1 method",
 * Carefully select which methods you want to expose in your traits,
 * Unit test your objects and not your traits.